Dan Plesac: Television career

-Plesac worked as a news telecaster for Comcast Sportsnet Chicago, co-hosting as a highlighter for Chicago Cubs and pre and post game shows from 2005 until the end of the 2008 season.
-Plesac joined the MLB Network and became an analyst January 2009.
+Plesac worked as a news telecaster for Comcast Sportsnet Chicago, co-hosting as a pregame and postgame highlighter for Chicago Cubs from 2005 until the end of the 2008 season.
+Plesac joined the MLB Network and became an analyst since its January 1, 2009, launch.
 He appears on MLB Tonight and is an occasional guest host for Intentional Talk.
 He also served as a broadcaster for the MLB: The Show video game franchise.
 Plesac served as color commentator for the world feed of the 2021 World Series and 2022 All-Star Game produced by MLB International, airing in over 200 countries as well as on the American Forces Network.
 During the 2021 World Series, he worked alongside Scott Braun, who provided play-by-play, while for the 2022 All Star Game, he worked with Jason Benetti.
-In 2025 he began to do color analyst to do 21 broadcasts to fill in for Steve Stone with Play by play voice John Schriffen on the Chicago sports network for White Sox games.
+In May 2025, he began to fill in for Steve Stone as a color commentator with play by play voice John Schriffen on Chicago Sports Network for select White Sox road games.

 Personal life

 An avid horse racing fan, Plesac became a horse trainer after retirement and once saved an old horse he previously owned after learning it was left in poor condition.
-He has two nephews currently in Major League Baseball, Zach Plesac and Blaze Alexander.
+He has two nephews who have played in Major League Baseball, Zach Plesac and Blaze Alexander.